brewster1134/artist-manager/README.md

 + Add multiple images all at once with jquery-file-upload
 + Group work into Series
 + Embed YouTube videos
-+ Adjust Site Settings including uploading a logo, changing the site name, setting a splash page, updating account information, etc.
++ Site Settings to modify logo, background, colors, site name, splash page, account information, and more...
 + Use a Google Calendar to show upcoming events
 + Accept payments with Paypal
 + Choose default views for your series and work (slideshow, image scroller, plain), and even series/work specific settings if needed.
-+ Flexible CSS Theme framework for customization (see below for more info)
++ Flexible CSS Theme framework for advanced customization (see below for more info)
++ Mobile Site included

 ## Logging In